-Being added to a blacklist murders any email marketing campaign, regardless of how awesome your intentions are.
-Sometimes little things, like overloading your email with graphics, results in immediate being added to an email marketing blacklist.
+Being added to an email marketing blacklist murders any email marketing campaign, regardless of how awesome your intentions are.
+Sometimes little things, like overloading your email with graphics, results in immediately being added to an email marketing blacklist.

 We all know your intentions are good, but the spam filters don’t.
 They see you as you are and make a snap judgment (remember, it's all automated!).

 Without implementing these basic and easy tips, you’re running the risk of having your email blacklisted.
 Then, all of your efforts have gone to waste.
 Now, we don’t want that to happen.
-On top of these tips, you should also take advantage of SimplyCast's email marketing blacklist monitor service to give you further peace of mind.
+On top of these prevention tips on how to avoid being blacklisted, you should also take advantage of SimplyCast's email marketing blacklist monitor service to give you further peace of mind.

 1. If there’s any one thing that you take away from this post it's that double-opt ins are not only a best practice, it’s a security blanket for you and your subscriber.

 2. Include attachments if (and only if) you want to be blacklisted.

 3. Run your email through rigorous testing, including whether you’ve accidentally embedded a virus in it (it happens more often than you think).

 4. Review your data: if you have an unexpected or disproportionate number of hard bounces to deliveries, then something’s fishy going on with your email.